Confidence Calibration in Vision-Language-Action Models: Experiments

 \section{Experiments}

-Having described the problem of confidence calibration in vision-language-action models, we next conduct an extensive empirical investigation, studying the following questions: \begin{enumerate} \item How are task success and calibration error related?
-Does a higher success rate imply better calibration?
+Having described the problem of confidence calibration in vision-language-action models, we next conduct an empirical investigation of the following questions: \begin{enumerate} \item How are task success and calibration error related, and what factors might play a role in this relationship?
 (Section~\ref{sec:exp_tradeoffs}) \item Can prompt ensembles consistently improve confidence estimates?
-(Section~\ref{sec:exp_reprompt}) \item How does calibration evolve over the task time horizon?
+(Section~\ref{sec:exp_reprompt}) \item How does calibration evolve over the task time horizon, and what does this suggest for potential monitoring systems?
 (Section~\ref{sec:exp_time}) \item Are action dimensions differentially calibrated, and what are the implications for recalibration?
 (Section~\ref{sec:exp_dimensions}) \end{enumerate} Our aim is to highlight key issues and lay the empirical groundwork for future research on calibrating VLAs.\footnote{Our code is available at \url{https://github.com/thomaspzollo/vla_calibration}.}